 Chain Tightens on Its Own

 Chainsaw chains tighten due to a dry chain and bar.
-To avoid this, we recommend to always check for oiler holes, which may get clogged from excess oil.
+To avoid this, its recommended to always check for oiler holes, which may get clogged from excess oil.

 Ensure that the tanks are always clean from any debris that may cause clogs in oil flow.
 However, if the issue is already on the drive sprocket, then you will have to get those replaced right away.